1.0 OBJECT OF THE GAME

 10.1 Player Responsibility

-It is the responsibility of each member to be aware of all rules, regulations, and schedules relating to his/her competition.
+It is the responsibility of each member to be aware of all rules, regulations, and schedules relating to competition.
 Tournament officials will make every reasonable effort to make the information readily available to all players; however, the ultimate responsibility rests with each individual player.
 There is no recourse if a player does not obtain correct or complete information.

-The League Operator (or his/her representatives) will perform the duties of a referee in the event that referees are busy or not utilized.
-If the Tournament Director, his/her assistants, or a referee cannot be found within a reasonable time frame, a spectator may sub as an official referee when agreed upon by both players and in accordance with UPA rules.
+The League Operator (or representatives) will perform the duties of a referee in the event that referees are busy or not utilized.
+If the Tournament Director, their assistants, or a referee cannot be found within a reasonable time frame, a spectator may sub as an official referee when agreed upon by both players and in accordance with UPA rules.

 10.3 Playing Without a Referee